Botanical Information

 Historical and Traditional Uses

-- Used in traditional European herbalism for pain relief and relaxation.
+- Used in European herbal medicine for wound healing and blood purification.

 Constituents